nabeelvalley/website/public/content/blog/2019/11-11/rtc-with-mqtt.md

 ## HTML

-Let's first lay out the `index.html`.
-It consists of a two column layout with the following:
+Let's first setup the `index.html`.
+It consists of a two-column layout with the following:

 - Main Heading with a badge to indicate if we successfully connected to the broker
 - Inputs to Publish Message
 - Table of all received messages
 - Materialize and MQTT.js files via CDN
-- Script tag for all our JavaScript, because we really don't need two files for this
+- Script tag for all our JavaScript, because we don't need two files for this

 `index.html`